scalacenter/bloop/docs/what-is-bloop.md

 These properties are **key to understand Bloop's goal as a build server**.
-Bloop is trying to model these actions as *pure functions*, just like your web server does, managing any internal state as best as possible.
+Bloop is trying to model these actions as *pure functions*, just like your web server does, managing any internal state as best as possible and providing the best developer experience to end users.

 ### Use or integrate with bloop